Independent Betting Adjudication Service: Dispute involvement

-If the dispute merits involvement, IBAS will accept written statements describing the conflict from both parties involved.
-IBAS verifies the establishment has upheld their own rules and regulations for gambling.
-If no rule that covers the dispute exists, IBAS will set forth its own rule based on what would be acceptable by industry standards.
+If the dispute warrants involvement, IBAS will accept written statements describing the conflict from both parties involved.
+IBAS verifies that the establishment has upheld its own rules and regulations regarding gambling.
+If no rule exists that covers the dispute, IBAS will establish its own rule based on what is considered acceptable by industry standards.
 Both parties are bound by IBAS's ruling.

 Gambling commission

-One objective of the UK Gambling Commission is to ensure that all gamblers are treated fairly in accordance with the rules and regulations established for gambling industry.
+One objective of the UK Gambling Commission is to ensure that all gamblers are treated fairly in accordance with the rules and regulations established for the gambling industry.
 This includes disputes between customers and gambling operators.
 By law, any sector in the realm of gambling under the jurisdiction of the Gambling Commission must use an independent, third party to resolve disputes.
 Because IBAS is recognised as the third party adjudicator for nearly all bookmakers in the UK, the Gambling Commission works closely with IBAS to reduce the number of disputes between customers and gambling operators.